markteicher/Commando-1985-Video-Game-Screen-Saver-for-Apple-MacBook/README.md

 A macOS `.saver` screen saver project written in Swift with `ScreenSaver.framework`.

-The project presents an autonomous, vertically scrolling, 1980s-style top-down military arcade scene.
 All current graphics are generated programmatically in Swift.
 No external sprite sheets, images, audio files, or original game assets are required.

 ------------------------------------------------------------------------

 # Project Contents

-The project should contain:
+The project contains:

 ``` text
 CommandoScreenSaver_COMPLETE/